Banjara

 - Education And Learning Styles

-- Education is increasingly valued, with efforts to integrate traditional knowledge with formal education.
-Learning often involves storytelling and practical experiences.
+- Education is increasingly valued, with efforts to integrate traditional knowledge with formal education systems.

 - Learning Styles